-SECTION 16(a) BENEFICIAL OWNERSHIP COMPLIANCE
+SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE

-Section 16(a) of the Exchange Act and the rules thereunder require our directors and officers, and persons who own more than 10% of our outstanding Common Stock to file reports of ownership and changes in ownership with the Commission.
+Section 16(a) of the Exchange Act and the rules there under require our directors and officers, and persons who own more than ten percent of our outstanding Common Stock to file reports of ownership and changes in ownership with the Commission.
 Our personnel generally prepare these reports on the basis of information obtained from each director and officer, and greater than ten percent stockholders are required by the Commission to furnish us with copies of all reports filed.
-To our best knowledge, all reports required by Section 16(a) of the Exchange Act to be filed by our directors, officers and 10% or greater stockholders during the year ended December 31, 2003 were filed on time, except that a Form 4 was not timely filed for a February 26, 2003 transaction by Carol Westfall.
-A Form 4 for this transaction was filed with the Commission on March 25, 2003.
+To our best knowledge, all reports required by Section 16(a) of the Exchange Act to be filed by our directors, officers and ten percent or greater stockholders during the year ended December 31, 2004 were filed on time, except that Susan Ball's Form 3, filed on May 18, 2004, should have disclosed Ms. Ball's beneficial ownership of 1,000 shares of the Company's Common Stock.
+Ms. Ball's beneficial ownership was disclosed on a Form 5, filed on February 15, 2005 and Vickie Anenberg's Form 4, filed on May 23, 2003, understated Ms. Anenberg's beneficial ownership of the Company's Common Stock by 300 shares.